 Power and Speed

 The most important aspect of any blender is how fast and well does it do what you want.
 With the Vitamix, you constantly get a high wattage 2 HP motor that puts out around 1380 watts.
-Ninja models vary, but for the lower-priced models, you only get about 1000 watts.
-However, Ninja blenders do have models that go up to 1500 watts.
+Ninja blenders vary, from only 1000 watts to models that go up to 1500 watts.

 Which Blender Blends the Best